- Introducing time limits that are complied with

 Property transfer taxes are an important source of revenue for many governments.
 When transfer fees and taxes are too burdensome, however, even registered property might quickly become informal if subsequent transactions are not registered.
 A lack of property registration not only weaken the protection of property rights but also reduces potential revenue from property taxes.

 Property registration fees or transfer taxes represent only part of the total cost of property transfers in many economies.
 Additional fees and duties can apply throughout the process.
 Even where these additional fees add little to overall revenue, they may present obstacles to entrepreneurs if the process for paying them is unnecessarily cumbersome.
 Armenia and Burkina Faso simplified the process by making it possible to pay several fees at a single location.
-Others eliminated these additional fees altogether.
+Other economies eliminated these additional fees altogether.
 Madagascar, Mauritius, Rwanda and the Slovak Republic have all eliminated additional fees since 2006, reducing the transfer cost by an average of 4.5% of the property value.

 Making the cost of the property transfer neutral to the value of the property helps to increase the transparency of the real estate market.
 Eleven economies worldwide set up fixed fees for property transfers.
 These fees typically include those for notary services, the registration of a property transfer or access to the public databases on encumbrances.
 For instance, Georgia, the Slovak Republic, Palau, and Rwanda have implemented a fixed fee schedule for every step of the property transfer process.

 One-stop shops are an efficient way to minimize interactions between agencies and entrepreneurs.
-Burundi, Ghana, Qatar, and Togo implemented one-stop shops to simplify the property registration process.
-However, not all economies can afford to bring all agencies involved in property transfer under one roof.
+Burundi, Ghana, Qatar, Sri Lanka and Togo implemented one-stop shops to simplify the property registration process.
+However, not all economies can afford to bring all agencies involved in property transfers under one roof.
 Even so, many have been able to coordinate the functions or records of at least two institutions involved in the property transfer process.
 In most cases, this coordination links the land registry with the tax agency or valuation agency.
-This link can be established either by having a representative of one of the institutions physically present at the other—as in Ethiopia—or by linking the agencies electronically—as in Denmark, Latvia, Lithuania, Peru, and Portugal.
+This link can be established either by having a representative of one of the institutions physically present at the other—as in Ethiopia—or by linking the agencies electronically—as in Denmark, Latvia, Lebanon, Lithuania, Peru, and Portugal.
 In Latvia, the land registry has electronic access to municipal tax information on real estate, eliminating the need for entrepreneurs to provide this information in paper format.

 Some economies streamline procedures by eliminating the requirement to obtain the municipality’s approval for property transfers.
 Lesotho eliminated a requirement for ministerial approval for property transfers and recruited new staff at the registry.
-Similar reforms in Belarus, Sweden, and Uruguay have also been captured by Doing Business in recent years.
+Similar reforms in Belarus, Kuwait, Sweden, and Uruguay have also been captured by Doing Business in recent years.
 Rather than requiring a certificate for every transaction, the municipality instead checks a list of the properties subject to preemption rights and contacts only the parties concerned.5 In economies that require waivers of preemption rights, the number of buildings affected is usually small compared with the total number of transfers.
 Only three economies worldwide—France, Germany, and Latvia — still require waivers of preemption rights for every transaction.

 Using electronic services (information and communication technology)